leavebody/SportsPartner/README.md

 Our code consists of two part.
 The Server part is in ``/code/Server`` folder.
 The Android part is in ``/code/Android`` folder.

 ### Server
-- Use Intelij: Open ``/code/Server/pom.xml`` as project, then click Build->Build Project.
+- In Intelij, open ``/code/Server/pom.xml`` as project, then click Build->Build Project.
 - Java Version: 1.8

 ### Andriod